Dok8tavo/Interfacil/README.md

 # Interfacil

 Interfacil is a Zig package for making and using interfaces easily in Zig.
-It's currently in rewritting, because the possible removal of the `usingnamespace` keyword.
+I'm doing a rewrite because the possible removal of the `usingnamespace` keyword.

 Here are a few projects with similar purpose: